na-na-hi/renget/archive/uuauk.md

 "Gentleme-en..."
 Beast growled, pointing to the doorway of his quarters.

 The two guildmates promptly walked out of the room, one remarking "I told you, man."
-The bear stomped over and switched off his phonograph, astounded by the nerve of his felllow guildmates.
-Beast was beginning to question the view he had taken on the hooligans that he cooked for.
+The bear stomped over and switched off his phonograph, astounded by the nerve of his fellow guildmates.
+Beast was beginning to question the view he had taken on the degenerates that he cooked for.
 The more time he stayed at the guild, the more tolerable people he began to discover, the more names that had begun to stand out.
 Everyone else, however, just kind of melded together into one insufferable person.
-Do the other people have merits too?
+Did everyone here have merits like this?

 Beast looked over his freshly laundered apron before tying it on.
 If he knew that the guildmaster would be distributing badges, he wouldn't have spent nearly a day embroidering a clover onto the bottom left corner.
 "It's good to keep my skills sharp, at least."
 Beast thought to himself.
 He really was getting quite old.

 As most of cooking is prep work, Beast was typically up before anyone else, which wasn't really an achievement considering how late people around here slept in.
 Leaving his quarters, Beast continued upstairs into the storage room and was greeted with a rather headache inducing sight.

-On the floor of the storage room laid a guildmate and their equally quirky degenerative partner, both lightly immersed in about what he estimated to be about half of a barrel of (very expensive) wine puddled up across the floor.
-Beast physically recoiled, backing up until he hit the wall, clutching his head as if he had a migraine.
+On the floor of the storage room laid a guildmate and their equally quirky degenerative partner, both lightly immersed in about what he estimated to be about half a barrel of (very expensive) wine puddled up across the floor.
+Beast physically recoiled, backing up until he hit the wall in an overdramatic, clutching his head as if he had a migraine.
 Grimacing, he trudged over and deftly flipped over the guildmate soaking in his pricey libation.

 A pounding headache greeted the guildmate as he awoke followed by a familiar bear cub staring daggers into his eyes.
 Beast was not particularly intimidating, moreso resembling a cute teddy bear than a livid elderly chef.
 "Whuhthuh..."
 The guildmate slurred as he came to.
 "Out of my storage room, hooligan!"
 Beast demanded, grabbing him by the shoulders and shoving him out of the doorway as he was still waking up.
 Beast swiftly continued to do the same with their partner, grabbing them by the leg and angrily dragging them out of the doorway.
 "WHAT WAS YOUR THOUGHT PROCESS ON THIS?!?"
 Beast screamed at the wine-stained pile of hungover guildmates.

 "Uhmm...Uhh...wejusswannehdu-"

-"that section is VERY CLEARLY LABELED DO NOT CONSUME! that wine is VERY EXPENSIVE and must be used with CAUTION! but NO, LET'S JUST EAT AND DRINK WHATEVER WE WANT BECAUSE WE'RE IRRESPONSIBLE DEGENERATE DRU-"
+"That section is VERY CLEARLY LABELED DO NOT CONSUME! that wine is VERY EXPENSIVE and must be used with CAUTION! but NO, LET'S JUST EAT AND DRINK WHATEVER WE WANT BECAUSE WE'RE IRRESPONSIBLE DEGENERATE DRU-"

 "Um, Mr. Winchester?" said a familiar flamboyant voice.